 Industry conversations have moved beyond understanding what cloud computing is to determining how best to deploy it in an enterprise IT environment.
 This evolution parallels the past debate of virtualization candidacy -- knowing how to determine if a physical server would make a good virtual server.

 The idea of cloud candidacy, which means choosing the best candidates to cloud-enable, is just as important to reach the most return on your cloud investment.
-Here’s a checklist of how to determine the best candidate for your
+Here’s a checklist of how to determine the best candidate for your private cloud.

 - What are the network requirements for the cloud workload?
 Much like server virtualization considerations of processing and memory requirements, the amount of network resources a workload or application consumes within your private cloud is critically important.